mgks/os-fileup/README.md

 Project contains and complete Android Application that you can download and use directly.
 To edit project codes, better use Latest Android Studio.

+##Contribute
+Contributions are always welcome!

+##License
+This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).

 ##More about Project OS
 Project OS (OpenSource) is not a big deal to understand.
 I always wanted to share what I learned through my experiences so please be free to ask questions and help.
 Mail me: mgks@infeeds.com